elmtree-askmo/cloudcannon-app/content/learn/psychology/what-are-the-primary-symptoms-of-parkinsons-disease-and-what-treatments-are-available.md

 url: /learn/psychology/questions/what-are-the-primary-symptoms-of-parkinsons-disease-and-what-treatments-are-available
 score: -1.0
 related_article1:
-    id: 170534
+    id: 170544
-    title: How does the cerebellum contribute to motor coordination and cognitive functions?
+    title: >-
+        What are the major neurotransmitter pathways in the brain, and what functions do dopamine and serotonin serve?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-the-cerebellum-contribute-to-motor-coordination-and-cognitive-functions
+    url: /learn/psychology/questions/what-are-the-major-neurotransmitter-pathways-in-the-brain-and-what-functions-do-dopamine-and-serotonin-serve
 related_article2:
-    id: 170528
+    id: 170527
-    title: What are the key functions of the frontal lobe, and how does neuroplasticity play a role in its development?
+    title: >-
+        What were some historical approaches to treating psychosis before modern medication, and what challenges do modern treatments face?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-key-functions-of-the-frontal-lobe-and-how-does-neuroplasticity-play-a-role-in-its-development
+    url: /learn/psychology/questions/what-were-some-historical-approaches-to-treating-psychosis-before-modern-medication-and-what-challenges-do-modern-treatments-face
 related_article3:
-    id: 170522
+    id: 170530
+    title: >-
-    title: What are the primary roles of the prefrontal cortex in behavior and working memory?
+        What are the common symptoms and consequences of traumatic brain injury and stroke?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-primary-roles-of-the-prefrontal-cortex-in-behavior-and-working-memory
+    url: /learn/psychology/questions/what-are-the-common-symptoms-and-consequences-of-traumatic-brain-injury-and-stroke
 related_article4:
-    id: 170544
+    id: 170529
-    title: What are the major neurotransmitter pathways in the brain, and what functions do dopamine and serotonin serve?
+    title: >-
+        How do the primary motor cortex and basal ganglia contribute to motor control in the frontal lobe?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-major-neurotransmitter-pathways-in-the-brain-and-what-functions-do-dopamine-and-serotonin-serve
+    url: /learn/psychology/questions/how-do-the-primary-motor-cortex-and-basal-ganglia-contribute-to-motor-control-in-the-frontal-lobe
 related_article5:
-    id: 170542
+    id: 170535
+    title: >-
-    title: What are the differences between hemorrhagic and ischemic strokes, and what are their neurological consequences?
+        What are the differences between the lateral and anterior corticospinal tracts in motor control pathways?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-differences-between-hemorrhagic-and-ischemic-strokes-and-what-are-their-neurological-consequences
+    url: /learn/psychology/questions/what-are-the-differences-between-the-lateral-and-anterior-corticospinal-tracts-in-motor-control-pathways
 ---

 &nbsp;